loning/the-math/docs/psi-collapse-constants-codex/chapter-03-light-speed-fixed-point.md

 - Space and time achieve their proper relationship
 - The golden structure manifests in physical reality

 **The Fundamental Insight**: Light speed is the "clock rate" of reality—the frequency at which consciousness collapses into observable phenomena.
-It emerges not from external constraints but from the internal consistency requirements of self-observing consciousness.
+Once c is determined, it cascades through all other constants, creating the complete Collapse Constants Lattice.

 In the universe described by ψ = ψ(ψ), there could be no other speed of light than exactly what we observe.
 The value is as inevitable as the golden ratio itself, emerging from the same self-referential source.